MustardChef/WSABuilds/README.md

 ### How do I update without losing any of my apps and data on Windows Subsystem for Android (WSA)

-&gt; [!IMPORTANT]
+> [!IMPORTANT]
-&gt; Make sure that WSA has been turned off from the settings and that tools such has WSA-System-Control, WSA-Sideloader, WSAPacman etc are not running.
+> Make sure that WSA has been turned off from the settings and that tools such has WSA-System-Control, WSA-Sideloader, WSAPacman etc are not running.

 1. [Download the latest build](https://github.com/MustardChef/WSABuilds#downloads) (that you want to update to)